NordicESMhub/NeIC_proposal/proposal.md

 ### Activities

 - **Activity A**: Model analysis and diagnostics focused on the Nordic regions
-- **Activity B**: FAIR climate data for norESM, EC-EARTH and GISS modelE
+- **Activity B**: FAIR climate data for norESM, EC-EARTH and GISS modelIE
-- **Activity C**: ESM workflows for efficiently running NorESM, EC-EARTH and GISS modelE on euroHPC
+- **Activity C**: ESM workflows for efficiently running NorESM, EC-EARTH and GISS modelIE on EuroHPC

-#### Activity A:
+#### Activity A: Model analysis and diagnostics focused on the Nordic regions

-Remove comittment on the development of new ESMValTool diagnostic modules but put more emphasis on the usage of ESMValTool with a focus on the Nordic countries.

-- Enable the development of new diagnostic modules in ESMValTool (MetNo lead)
-- Tutorial or sharing expertise on these particular aspects

-- Design 3 ESMValTool diagnostic modules of interest to the Nordic countries
-- Development of diagnostic modules of interest to the Nordic countries
-- Deployment of the diagnostic modules
-- Development and publications of diagnostic workflows (for instance in the Galaxy Toolshed) to demonstrate the usability of the 3 newly developed ESMValTools for EC-EARTH, NorESM and GISS modelE
-- Development of educational material for using the 3 new ESMValTool and associated workflows
+*Partners*: **MetNo**, FMI, ???

+The main objective of this activity is to develop expertise on ESMValTool within the Nordic countries and enable the development of new diagnostic modules.

 **Milestones and deliveries**

+- **A-1**: 1 workshop/hackathon to discuss about how to use ESMValTool with a focus on the Nordic countries and collect user requirements for the two training materials.
-- 3 ESMValTool diagnostic modules of interest to Nordic countries (eg, polar lows, European and Greenland blocking events) with strong emphasis on (high-latitude) observations (and "observation simulators" to some extent)
+- **A-2**: 1 online tutorial on how to best use ESMValTool diagnostic tools for the Nordic countries (eg, polar lows, European and Greenland blocking events) with strong emphasis on (high-latitude) observations (and "observation simulators" to some extent)
-- A Common platform for common EC-EARTH, NorESM and GISS modelE analysis comparisons for Nordics to facilitate scientific collaboration
+- **A-3**: 1 online tutorial on how to develop new diagnostic modules in ESMValTool that are common to EC-EARTH, NorESM and GISS modelIE.
+The main objective is to facilitate analysis comparisons for Nordics for scientific collaborations.
-- 3 published diagnostic workflows applicable to norESM, EC-EARTH and GISS modelE
-- 1 online tutorial for learning and running the new ESMValTool workflows
-- 1 workshop/hackathon on how to use ESMValTool and how applicable it can be to the Nordic countries

 #### Activity B: FAIR Climate data for Nordics

-- ESGF related activities (to be described)
+*Partners*: **NSC**, DMI, CSC, ????

+The main objective of this activity is to define a clear roadmap to FAIR climate modeling data in the Nordics.
+This activity will be strongly linked to EOSC-Nordic, in particular WP4 "FAIR data" and WP5 "Open Research demonstrators".

+Two main tasks have been identified:

+**Task B-1: Support for Nordic ESGF hosting of CMIP6 data**

+Danish, Finnish, Norwegian and Swedish HPC providers currently host ESGF nodes.
+Although there have been considerable improvements in the ESGF software, the deployment and reliable maintenance of an ESGF node requires experience and a deep technical understanding of the hardware and ESGF software.
+In addition, knowledge of climate model output formats, project data reference syntax and controlled vocabularies (e.g.CMIP6) is also required.
+This sub-activity will continue to strengthen the collaborative efforts, knowledge sharing and skills development initiated in the NICEST project regarding the deployment and administration of ESGF nodes.

+Regular (monthly) virtual meetings for the Nordic ESGF operations team will be organized and minutes will be publicly available.

-	- Involvement of ESGF admin to enable FAIR climate data
+**Task B-2: FAIR climate modeling data for Nordics**
-	- Strenghen existing ESGF networking activities in the Nordics (Norway, Sweden, Denmark and Finland)

-- How can we apply current practices for simulation outside CMIP?
-	- Data stewarship workshop (GO-FAIR)
-	- EOSC-Nordic & NICEST

-- Is it possible to use existing tools ESDOC, ESGF to make our data FAIR?

-- Analysis on the state of the art of FAIR data in Climate and existing tool to assess
-		- ESDOC analysis, can we use ESDOC for Nordic other climate simulations, does it need to be expanded?
-		- Make sure current initiatives are taken into account
-		- How applicable is it outside CMIP?
-- FAIR Climate data in practice
-	- Implementation of the recommendations, at least in "Demo" mode to demonstrate and validate the chosen approach
-	- Training
+Beyond CMIP6 and CORDEX, there are Nordic and national projects that generate valuable climate data.
+The management of these outputs should follow FAIR and open principles.
+The aim of this sub-activity is to investigate whether the tools (including ES-DOC, CF, CMOR, ESGF) and techniques for managing CMIP6 data can be reused in Nordic and national projects to ensure the valuable outputs from such projects are FAIR and open.
+This will be achieved by bringing together data generators (ESM modelers), data managers (ESGF) and FAIR data specialists.

 **Milestones and deliveries**

-- 1  face to face training for ESGF publication and regular virtual meeting for ESGF admin
+- **B-1.1**: Online minutes from all Nordic ESGF operation meetings (one per month for all the duration of the project i.e. 36)
-- 1  face to face training for learning how to publish on ESGF node
+- **B-1.2**: 1  face to face training for Nordic ESGF operations team on the ESGF CMIP6 publication process.
-- 1 hackathon with FAIR specialists and ESM specialists to understand what needs to be done for making Climate data FAIR (for norESM, EC-EARTH and GISS modelE)
+- **B-2.1**: 1 hackathon with FAIR experts and ESM specialists to understand what needs to be done for making Climate data FAIR (for norESM, EC-EARTH and GISS modelE).
-- 1 deliverable on recommendation for FAIR data in Climate (based on ESDOC analysis and hackathon).
+- **B-2.2**: Report on knowledge/skills gap analysis and suggested roadmap to FAIR Nordic climate modeling data
+- **B-2.3**: 1 Data Management Plan Template to support FAIR Nordic Climate Data
-- 1 training material on how to generate FAIR climate data (and metadata) FAIR
+- **B-2.4**: 1 training material on how to generate FAIR climate data (and metadata)
-- 1 Train the Trainer workshop on FAIR climate data using the training material developed within the project (e.g. https://indico.neic.no/event/56/).
+- **B-2.5**: 1 Data stewardship workshop for FAIR climate data
-- 1 Data Management Plan Template for Nordic Climate Data

 #### Activity C: ESM workflows for efficiently running both NorESM, EC-EARTH and GISS modelE on EuroHPC

+The main objective of this activity is to develop expertise on how to run efficiently ESM workflows and facilitate the porting and deployment of Nordic ESMs on future HPCs, in particular the EuroHPC.
+Two main tasks have been identified:

+**Task C-1**: Reproducible workflows for deploying and running ESM on future HPCs

+As part of this task an analysis of existing workflow Management systems (cylc, galaxy, snakemake, etc.) will be done and will be the basis for the definition of Nordic ESM workflow Management Systems.
+Mock-ups for NorESM, EC-EARTH and GISS modelIE workflows will be made available by mid-term and will facilitate benchmarking of Nordic ESMs on new HPCs and ease the deployment of Nordic ESMs on EuroHPCs.
+To improve reproducibility, package management system and environment management system such as conda will be tested with NorESM, EC-EARTH and GISS modelIE and containers for running these models will be deployed.
+The performance achieved by the containerized models will be published and made publicly available.

+**Task C-2**: Efficiency of Nordic ESMs on future euroHPC

+Having a common framework for analyzing the performance of Nordic ESMs can considerably reduce the cost (computing and energy efficiency) for running climate models and give us a competitive advantage for running on the future EuroHPC.

+This task will focus on best practices for performance and productivity of Nordic ESMs and on understanding what we need to do to be able to run on EuroHPC.

 - Define requirements for efficient and useful ESM workflows
 - Analysis of existing workflow tools (cylc, galaxy, snakemake, etc.) and how they fit to our requirements